Pyrmont Power Station: Turbo-alternators

-The 1904-1924 installation became known as Pyrmont 'A' Station as the site was expanded.
+The 1904–1924 installation became known as Pyrmont 'A' Station as the site was expanded.
 This plant was retired in 1956 when Pyrmont "B" was put into commercial production.

 Direct current supply

-Dynamotors were provided in at Town Hall and Lang Park to supply direct current to customers.
+Dynamotors were provided at Town Hall and Lang Park to supply direct current to customers.
 Alternating current was adopted as the new standard from 1930, although the first AC substation did not come into use until 1935.
 The AC system was not completed until c.
 1958.
 No new DC customers were accepted after 1935, but the existing supply continued, albeit with mercury-arc rectifiers in later years, until 1985.

 Sydney County Council

 In 1936, all functions of the Electricity Department of the Municipal Council of Sydney were transferred to a new body, known as the Sydney County Council (SCC), which was formed in 1935.
 The Sydney County Council would be responsible for the supply of electricity to numerous constituent municipalities in the greater Sydney region.
 The constituent municipal councils elected and controlled the new body.
 This arrangement continued until 1952, when the SCC's generation responsibilities were transferred to the Electricity Commission of New South Wales.